 Prescription drug coverage is obtained by enrolling in a Medicare Part D plan.
 They go hand in hand with Original Medicare and Medicare Supplement plans.
 They cover the prescriptions you receive from the pharmacy.

-You must review the plan’s formulary to ensure that any prescription you need is covered by the plan you choose.
+You must review the plan’s formulary to ensure that the plan you choose covers any prescription you need.

 Private health insurance companies contracted with the federal program to administer Medicare Part C and Part D plans.
 The Centers for Medicare and Medicaid Services handles regulation and oversight.